Don’t Worry about Cholesterol

 Make no mistake; high blood levels of cholesterol raise the risk of heart attacks.
-But despite what you may have been told in the past, high blood cholesterol does not come from eating cholesterol-containing foods.
+If you have high blood cholesterol should talk to a doctor about it, However, despite what you may have been told in the past, high blood cholesterol does not come from eating cholesterol-containing foods.
+Actually, the cholesterol in food is hard to digest.
+Most of it passes right through your digestive tract and out in your stool.
 Cholesterol is essential for life.
-Your body can’t rely on the vagaries of diet for a reliable supply.
-It makes its own cholesterol.
-The cholesterol in food is actually hard to digest.
-Most of it passes right through your digestive tract and out in your stool.
+Your body can’t rely on the vagaries of your diet for a reliable supply, so it makes its own cholesterol.

-If our cholesterol levels are genetically determined, you might wonder why Mother Nature allowed so many of us to have blood cholesterol levels high enough to cause buildup in our arteries as we age.
-The fact is that we get our genes from cave dwellers who didn’t live long enough to have to worry about cholesterol buildup.
+You might wonder why Mother Nature allowed so many of us to have cholesterol levels high enough to cause buildup in our arteries.
+We got our genes from cave dwellers who didn’t live long enough for cholesterol to buildup in their arteries.
+The main causes of death were starvation, injuries and infections.
 Heart attacks are a disease of modern civilization.
-As recently as a hundred years ago the main causes of death were infectious diseases, such as pneumonia and tuberculosis.
-Now we are healthy enough to live long enough to have heart attacks.
+Now we live long enough to have heart attacks.

-Here’s why you should stop worrying about cholesterol.
+There’s a good reason not to avoid cholesterol.
 When you try to eliminate one kind of food, you usually end up eating more of another.
-Sure enough, in the 1970s when Americans started trying to avoid eggs, meat and dairy products, they began consuming more carbohydrates, but not the healthy kind like fruits and vegetables.
-They started eating more refined carbohydrates–flour products, potatoes, rice and soft drinks–which resulted in accelerating rates of belly fat, obesity and diabetes.
+Sure enough, in the 1970s when Americans started trying to avoid eggs, meat and dairy products, they began consuming more carbohydrates, but not the healthy kinds like fruits and vegetables.
+They started eating more refined carbohydrates–flour products, potatoes, rice and soft drinks–which resulted in accelerating rates of belly fat, obesity, polycystic ovary disease and diabetes.

 Next Topic: The Difference between “Low Carb” and Low Glycemic Load